dfgordon/sdpii/src/README.md

 ### Minifier

 The BASIC programs are supposed to be minified before being deployed.
-If this step is skipped, results are undefined.
-The build scripts are designed to take care of this.
+The build scripts are designed to take care of this, and will check to see if the minified program sizes are within bounds.